ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 environment for a C project from a single, short YAML configuration file.

-Ceedling and its bundled tools, Unity, CMock, and CException, don't want to brag, but they're also quite adept at supporting the tiniest of embedded processors, the beefiest 64-bit powerhouses available, and everything in between.
+Ceedling and its bundled tools, Unity, CMock, and CException, don’t want to brag, but they’re also quite adept at supporting the tiniest of embedded processors, the beefiest 64-bit powerhouses available, and everything in between.